PadSplit uses the Airbnb model to tackle the country’s affordable housing crisis – TechCrunch

 Twelve years after the last housing crisis in the United States caused a global economic meltdown, the U.S. is once again on the brink of another real estate-related economic disaster.

-This time, it’s not speculators and investors that will carry the weight of the coming collapse, but low income renters faced with still sky-high housing costs and no income thanks to historic unemployment caused by the nation’s COVID-19 epidemic, as Vox reported.
+This time, it’s not speculators and investors that will carry the weight of the coming collapse, but low-income renters faced with still sky-high housing costs and no income thanks to historic unemployment caused by the nation’s COVID-19 epidemic, as Vox reported.

-Before COVID-19 swept across the world, half of U.S. renters were spending roughly 30 percent of their income on apartments and homes.
-One fifth of the population actually spent over half of their income on rent, and now, with roughly 10 percent of the country unemployed, that population faces eviction and the prospect of homelessness.
+Before COVID-19 swept across the world, half of U.S. renters were spending roughly 30% of their income on apartments and homes.
+One-fifth of the population actually spent over half of their income on rent, and now, with roughly 10% of the country unemployed, that population faces eviction and the prospect of homelessness.

+One-third of American families failed to make rent in June, and by September more than 20 million renters could be evicted by landlords.

 To solve the problem of housing insecurity, PadSplit borrows a page from the Airbnb playbook by creating a marketplace where homeowners can list rooms for rent for long-term stays.

-Each room comes furnished with wifi and includes access to laundry facilities.
-And the company provides access to free telemedicine services and reports weekly payments to credit agencies so renters can build their credit scores.

 Currently, the company manages 1,000 units in the Atlanta area and has expanded its presence into Maryland.
 The company’s renters include teachers, grocery store employees, restaurant workers — all people whose services are considered essential during the COVID-19 epidemic.
-“40 percent of our population has been functionally homeless,” said company founder, Atticus LeBlanc.
+“Forty percent of our population has been functionally homeless,” said company founder, Atticus LeBlanc.
 “The average income [for our renters] is $25,000 per year.”

 The average age of an occupant in a PadSplit room is 39, but renters have been as young as 19 or as old as 77, according to the company.

 A quick scan of PadSplit rates in the Atlanta area shows rents of roughly $140 to $250 per week for rooms in existing homes.
-“We are focused on longer term stays for lower income,” said LeBlanc.
+“We are focused on longer-term stays for lower income,” said LeBlanc.

 The company screens tenants and landlords, including criminal background checks and employment verification.
-“We sit between a hotel provider and a longer term apartment,” said Leblanc.
+“We sit between a hotel provider and a longer-term apartment,” said Leblanc.
 “Where we need to both be an immediate housing provider for people who are in difficult situations while also underwriting that [person].”
 Owners looking to rent on PadSplit also need to prove that they haven’t been convicted of a felony within the last seven years.

 Launching PadSplit

-LeBlanc, a New Orleans native turned Atlanta entrepreneur was named for Atticus Finch, the fictional lawyer whose fight for social justice in “To Kill A Mockingbird” is a staple of schoolroom lit assignments, and a model for white liberal southern gentry.
+LeBlanc, a New Orleans native turned Atlanta entrepreneur was named for Atticus Finch, the fictional lawyer whose fight for social justice in “To Kill a Mockingbird” is a staple of schoolroom lit assignments, and a model for white liberal southern gentry.

 “My mother… said she wanted to give me someone to live up to,” says LeBlanc.

 With a degree in architecture from Yale University, LeBlanc has run a real estate development and construction business in Atlanta for over 12 years.
-He launched PadSplit in 2017, after writing up the idea for the business in response to a competition from the Atlanta housing non-profit, House ATL and the non-profit Enterprise Community Partners.
+He launched PadSplit in 2017 after writing up the idea for the business in response to a competition from the Atlanta housing nonprofit House ATL and the nonprofit Enterprise Community Partners.

 LeBlanc’s plan was selected as one of the finalists and he received a small grant from the organization and the JPMorgan Chase foundation to pursue the business.

 With the help of John O’Bryan, a serial entrepreneur who had built businesses in the vacation rental industry, LeBlanc built up the marketplace that would become PadSplit, starting first in Atlanta and moving out to surrounding suburbs and into Maryland.
-LeBlanc later brought in Frank Furman, a Naval Academy graduate, US Marine Corps veteran and former McKinsey consultant to help grow the business.
+LeBlanc later brought in Frank Furman, a Naval Academy graduate, U.S. Marine Corps veteran and former McKinsey consultant, to help grow the business.

-Now, the company, a Techstars accelerator graduate, has $10 million in new financing from Core Innovation Capital, Alate Partners, the Citi Impact Fund, Kapor Capital, Impact Engine and Cox Enterprises to expand PadSplit into Texas, starting with Houston and quickly ramp up hiring.
+Now the company, a Techstars accelerator graduate, has $10 million in new financing from Core Innovation Capital, Alate Partners, the Citi Impact Fund, Kapor Capital, Impact Engine and Cox Enterprises to expand PadSplit into Texas, starting with Houston, and quickly ramp up hiring.

-“PadSplit provides a truly unique solution to a complicated national problem that’s becoming more dire each day,” said Arjan Schütte, Founder and Managing Partner of Core Innovation Capital, in a statement.
+“PadSplit provides a truly unique solution to a complicated national problem that’s becoming more dire each day,” said Arjan Schütte, founder and managing partner of Core Innovation Capital, in a statement.
 “We’re proud to support Atticus and the PadSplit team as they expand into new markets and introduce critical housing supply at a time when so many require affordable housing.”

 Making money in affordable housing